 Core Vocabularies are where a lot of the “smarts” in CluedIn exist.
-If you map your custom integration sources into Core Vocabularies, there is a high likelihood that something will be done on the data to your advantage.
-For example, if you map a phone number into the Core Vocabulary Phone Number then CluedIn will, amongst other things:
+If you map your custom integration sources’ keys into Core Vocabulary keys, there is a high likelihood that something will be done on the data to your advantage.
+For example, if you map a phone number into a Core Vocabulary Phone Number Key then CluedIn will, amongst other things:

 - Create new normalised representations of the phone number in industry standards e.g. E164.

 - Will see if we can confidentially identify or merge records based off this phone number.

 The role of Core Vocabularies is to merge records from different systems based off knowing that these Clues will have a different Origin.
 As you have already learnt about Entity Codes, they need to be exact for a merge to occur and simply the change of the Origin could cause records not to merge.